CCXT Python Tutorial (2026): Fetch OHLCV, Ticker & Order Book Data (With Examples)

 How about Close vs Volume?

-Pretty dirty, right? as if a kid sketched something on paper but then this is called volatility!
+Pretty dirty, right?
+As if a kid sketched something on paper, but then this is called volatility!

 Fetching Orderbook